The audience awaits you.

 Upper School repertoire of choral music, includes folk, pop, spiritual, classical and novelty songs.
 Theory skills, sight-reading, ear training and good vocal techniques are developed and reinforced.
 Students are encouraged to participate in small ensembles (Men’s, Women’s and Mixed) and audition for District II and All-State Music Festivals.
 NYA offers AP Music Theory to Juniors and Seniors who wish to develop further their skills in musical composition and ear training.
 AP Theory emphasizes fundamentals of traditional harmony and counterpoint, vocalization of intervals, scales and sight singing.

 So come sing and play.
-Become part of our Treble Chorus singing “Al Shlosha D’varim,” the ‘Beatles’ singing three-part harmony to screaming teenage girls, the jazz combo delving into the world of bebop harmonic improvisation, the Middle School Band playing a Sousa march, or the string ensemble performing Stravinsky.
+Become part of our Treble Chorus singing “Al Shlosha D’varim,” the ‘Beatles’ singing three-part harmony to screaming teenagers, the jazz combo delving into the world of bebop harmonic improvisation, the Middle School Band playing a Sousa march, or the string ensemble performing Stravinsky.
 Play your senior recital or perform with one of our small groups at a local gallery opening.
 Deliver a dramatic soliloquy or make the audience laugh.
 The part is yours.